-When we say ‘short course’ we mean, as an example: a 16 hour course taken in two 8-hour sessions over two days.
-This is NOT the same as spreading the 16 hour course over four days, with 4 hours training on each.
+For example: a 16 hour course taken in two 8-hour sessions over two days, is NOT the same as spreading the 16 hour course over four days, with 4 hours training on each.
 You will be learning and improving many skills during your courses.
 Subsequently, doing shorter sessions will improve your ability to retain the new information and put it into practice.
 Some companies will try to condense your training into less time to suit themselves.
 Don’t overload yourself.

 Don’t book with a company just based on their ‘pass-rate’

 Test pass rates are a controversial topic in the industry for a number of reasons.
 First, different people calculate rates in different ways, meaning some advertised rates are not what they seem.
 Equally, keeping a high pass rate depends a lot on the quality of the driver, not just the instructor.
 This is something which is out of the control of the training school.
-All we recommend is you don’t book based on the pass rate a company advertises.
+We recommend you don’t book based only on the pass rate a company advertises.
 Also, be aware that the national average for HGV test passes is around 50%, with the best performing companies being able to push that up to around 75%.
 If you find a company advertising pass rates of 90%+, ask for proof.
 Very few companies can genuinely hit a 90% first time pass rate.